Markforged Holding Corporation (MKFG) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for Markforged Holding Corporation (MKFG) is $2.55, which is $1.0 above the current market price.
-The public float for MKFG is 165.08M, and currently, short sellers hold a 2.26% ratio of that float.
-The average trading volume of MKFG on September 21, 2023 was 1.75M shares.
+The average price predicted for Markforged Holding Corporation (MKFG) by analysts is $2.55, which is $0.99 above the current market price.
+The public float for MKFG is 100.99M, and at present, short sellers hold a 3.73% of that float.
+On September 27, 2023, the average trading volume of MKFG was 1.53M shares.

 MKFG’s Market Performance

-MKFG stock saw an increase of 7.66% in the past week, with a monthly gain of 12.18% and a quarterly increase of 29.61%.
-The volatility ratio for the week is 6.16%, and the volatility levels for the last 30 days are 7.73% for Markforged Holding Corporation (MKFG).
-The simple moving average for the past 20 days is 5.70% for MKFG’s stock, with a 13.70% simple moving average for the past 200 days.
+MKFG stock saw an increase of 4.66% in the past week, with a monthly gain of 2.28% and a quarterly increase of 6.31%.
+The volatility ratio for the week is 5.74%, and the volatility levels for the last 30 days are 6.97% for Markforged Holding Corporation (MKFG).
+The simple moving average for the last 20 days is 5.72% for MKFG’s stock, with a simple moving average of 14.48% for the last 200 days.

 Analysts’ Opinion of MKFG